-The Health Plan Attn: Medicaid Appeals Coordinator 1110 Main Street Wheeling, WV 26003
+The Health Plan Attn: Mountain Health Trust Appeals Coordinator 1110 Main Street Wheeling, WV 26003

-We will usually get our answer to you within 45 days and no later than 90 days from the date your grievance is received.
+We will usually get our answer to you within 30 calendar days and no later than 90 calendar days from the date your grievance is received.
+If it is in your interest, you can ask for a delay in our decision for up to 14 calendar days.
+If we need to delay our decision, we will give you written notice within 2 calendar days.